 Depending on what you study, the connection speed you need for schoolwork could vary wildly.
 You can get by on a 1Mbps connection if most of your assignments are papers, but you might want a faster plan if you’re in a field like computer science and need to check and recheck a large codebase.
 A 10Mbps upload speed can make this an easy process.

 If you study something like video production, uploading your big project could take all night, as even some faster types of internet, like cable, often have low upload speeds.
 Although you can get by with less speed, this can be very frustrating, so we suggest an upload speed of 25Mbps.

 Staying connected with friends and family is important when you’re living away from home.

-Do you use the internet for highly specialized tasks or relaxing after a hard day of work?
+Do you use the internet for highly specialized tasks or to relax after a hard day?
 Find out how much speed you need.

 Author - Peter Christiansen

 Peter Christiansen writes about satellite internet, rural connectivity, livestreaming, and parental controls for HighSpeedInternet.com.
 Peter holds a PhD in communication from the University of Utah and has been working in tech for over 15 years as a computer programmer, game developer, filmmaker, and writer.
 His writing has been praised by outlets like Wired, Digital Humanities Now, and the New Statesman.

 Cara Haynes has been editing and writing in the digital space for seven years, and she's edited all things internet for HighSpeedInternet.com for five years.
 She graduated with a BA in English and a minor in editing from Brigham Young University.
 When she's not editing, she makes tech accessible through her freelance writing for brands like Pluralsight.
 She believes no one should feel lost in internet land and that a good internet connection significantly extends your life span.